FLARE: Fully Integration of Vision-Language Representations for Deep Cross-Modal Understanding: Preliminaries and Related Work

-\paragraph{Instruction Tuning Data} High-quality instruction tuning data is a crucial factor in the training and generalization capabilities of MLLMs.
-Existing works\cite{li2024llavaonevisioneasyvisualtask,tong2024cambrian1fullyopenvisioncentric,li2024monkeyimageresolutiontext,shi2025eagleexploringdesignspace} have constructed training recipes with visual question answering (VQA) benchmarks.
-Other efforts\cite{wang2023believepromptinggpt4vbetter,wu2023qinstructimprovinglowlevelvisual,chen2024allavaharnessinggpt4vsynthesizeddata} leveraged GPT-4V to generate high-quality QA pairs from images.
-These datasets enhance multimodal understanding but are still predominantly vision-centered, where QA pairs are constructed primarily based on image content.
-Yet, the inherent limitations of image content restrict their capacity to support complex, instruction-following tasks across diverse domains.
-A promising alternative \cite{liu2025synthvlmhighefficiencyhighqualitysynthetic} attempts to address this limitation by synthesizing high-quality captions first and employing diffusion models to generate corresponding images.
-Despite its promise, this approach is still constrained to the pretraining stage, and the dataset size remains relatively small, limiting its effectiveness in large-scale multimodal training.
+\textbf{Instruction Tuning Data.} Existing works \citep{li2024llavaonevisioneasyvisualtask,tong2024cambrian1fullyopenvisioncentric,shi2025eagleexploringdesignspace,cai2025opendataarena} rely on visual question answering (VQA) benchmarks to construct training recipes.
+Other efforts \citep{wu2023qinstructimprovinglowlevelvisual,chen2024allavaharnessinggpt4vsynthesizeddata,liu2026chartverse,lin2026mmfinereason} leverage GPT-4V to generate high-quality QA pairs from images.
+While these datasets improve multimodal understanding, they remain vision-centric, as QA pairs are grounded mainly in image content.
+This reliance limits their capacity to support complex, instruction-following tasks across diverse domains.
+A promising alternative \citep{liu2025synthvlmhighefficiencyhighqualitysynthetic,lin2026scientific} seeks to overcome this limitation by first synthesizing high-quality captions and then generating corresponding images via diffusion models.
+However, this approach is still confined to pretrain, and the dataset scale remains small, restricting its effectiveness for large-scale multimodal training.